ADT ABAP Debugger – What to do if your program does not stop at breakpoints

-13) Skip this step if you use SAP Cloud Platform – ABAP Environment.
-If you are not sure whether sufficient debug authorizations have been provided to your user then double check.
+13) If you are not sure whether sufficient debug authorizations have been provided to your user then double check.
 E.g. via transaction SU53 or ask the administrator to check.

 14) Do you use tools that deal with ABAP breakpoints, besides ADT & standard ABAP workbench?
 E.g. ABAP in Visual Studio Code, transaction ANST, transaction SRDEBUG.
 If yes, please try to not create breakpoints / perform debug activities via those tools for a while and see whether it solves the issue.